 B[a]P is a by-product of incomplete combustion.
 The main sources of emissions to air of B[a]P in the UK are from domestic coal and wood burning, industrial processes (e.g. coke production) and fires (e.g. accidental, bonfires, open fireplaces etc.).
 Figure 1 shows the main sources of emissions of B[a]P in the UK.
-This shows that total emissions have decreased by 88% since 1990 and due to reduced emissions from, 'agriculture and waste' as a result of industrial processes and the cessation of stubble burning, and 'production processes' including the closure of a number of aluminium plants.
+This shows that total emissions have decreased by 97% since 1990 due to reduced emissions from 'agriculture and waste', as a result of the cessation of stubble burning, and 'production processes' including the closure of a number of aluminium plants.
 However, while emissions decreased consistently between 1990 and 2002, subsequently they have stabilised and even increased in some recent years, predominantly due to increased emissions from domestic combustion.